Shridharihegde/Book_crud_API/README.md

 # Book_crud_API

 This repository contains a backend application built with Node.js and MongoDB for managing books.
-It provides CRUD (Create, Read, Update, Delete) API endpoints for interacting with books data.
+It provides CRUD (Create, Read, Update, Delete) API endpoints for interacting with book data.

 ## Getting Started